 Mental healthcare for children and young people in South Africa

-Despite these staggering numbers, there’s a significant gap in mental health service delivery for children and adolescents in South Africa.
+There’s a significant gap in mental health service delivery for children and adolescents in South Africa.
 Although the South African Constitution protects children’s rights to quality healthcare, mental healthcare remains under-resourced.
 While there are top-rated children’s hospitals and psychiatry units in the Western Cape, the availability of child psychiatrists in the state system overall is limited.

 Primary healthcare clinics, district hospitals, and specialist CAMH facilities all provide mental health services for children and youth.
 Nevertheless, understaffing and a lack of facilities lead to significant delays in referrals, resulting in long wait times for specialists, which can exacerbate a child’s condition and worsen their situation.